thoughtbot/laptop/README.md

 * `thoughtbot/ubuntu-12-04-server-with-laptop`

 See our [vagrantcloud profile](https://vagrantcloud.com/thoughtbot).
-You must have vagrant >= 1.5.0 to use vagrantcloud images directly.
+You must have Vagrant >= 1.5.0 to use vagrantcloud images directly.

 Credits
 -------